wict0rious/CrypticBurp/README.md

 This tool is for **authorized security testing and research only**.
 The author is not liable for **ANY** misuse.

-Claude Opus was used to aid in the development of this tool.
+For transparency, Claude Opus was used to aid in the development of this tool.

 ## License